Telegram plans multi-billion dollar ICO for chat cryptocurrency

 “TON Payments” is a platform for micropayments and a micropayment channel network.
 It aims to be used for “instant off-chain value transfers between users bots and other services”.
 Safeguards built into the system are designed to ensure that these transfers “are as secure as on-chain transactions”.

 The “TON Blockchain” will consist of a master chain and 2-to-the-power-of-92 accompanying blockchains.
-Its most notable aspect is that it will have an “Infinite Sharing Paradigm” to achieve scalability.
+Its most notable aspect is that it will have an “Infinite Sharding Paradigm” to achieve scalability.
 Thus, TON blockchains aim to be able to “automatically split and merge to accommodate changes in load”.
 This would mean new blocks are generated quickly and “the absence of long queues helps keep transaction costs low, even if some of the services using the platform become massively popular”.

 It will also consist of “Instant Hypercube Routing” designed so the blockchain can maintain top speed even as it grows.
 Its proof of stake approach will reach consensus through a variant of the ‘Byzantine Fault Tolerant’ protocol, again increasing speed and efficiency.
 And it will also use 2-D Distributed Ledgers.
 This means the TON can grow new valid blocks on top of any blocks that were proven to be incorrect to avoid any unnecessary forks.
 In other words, TON aims to be ‘self-healing’.